-Eligible participants will be aged between 35 to 65 years, have been diagnosed with type 2 diabetes mellitus (diet-controlled or metformin-only), have a BMI between 25 and 40 kg/m2 and be able to attend our laboratory in Fitzroy, VIC, over a 6-week period.
+Eligible participants will be aged between 35 to 65 years, have been diagnosed with type 2 diabetes mellitus (diet-controlled or taking up to 2 oral hypoglycaemic agents for at least 3 months), have a BMI between 25 and 40 kg/m2 and be able to attend our laboratory in Fitzroy, VIC, over a 7-week period.

 Dr Evelyn Parr

 Post-Doctoral Research Fellow

 Ph: 03 9230 8278 or M: 0413 477 697

 Ethics Approval: 2018-75H